osmandapp/web/main/blog/2020-05-23-android-3-70/index.md

 ## Wikipedia as separate layer in Configure map, select only needed languages

 During travel, you need to know about interesting places near you.
 Now you can set viewing Wikipedia articles on the map with needed languages in a special menu.
-For this go to <i>Configure map-> Wikipedia</i>, choose the required languages for articles.
+For this go to *Configure map-> Wikipedia*, choose the required languages for articles.
 After that, POI of Wikipedia will appear on the map.
 Read more about Wikipedia articles in OsmAnd <a href="https://osmand.net/features/travel#Wikipedia_A">here</a>.

 <table>
   <tr>